Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 ## Meta Gcode evaluation in SBC mode

 In SBC mode only, DSF waits for pending codes to be executed before a meta code is evaluated. `M576 S0` is likely to help, to reduce the delay between SPI transfers.
-This will be addressed in RRF 3.7, see [this Github issue](https://github.com/Duet3D/DuetSoftwareFramework/issues/211).
+This will be addressed in RRF 3.7, see [this Github issue](https://github.com/Duet3D/DuetSoftwareFramework/issues/211){target=_blank}.

+## Job information and custom Object Model keys

+RepRapFirmware extracts data from the currently-running Gcode job when it runs, and stores it in the Object Model.
+From RRF 3.6.0, user-defined Object Model keys and values can be embedded in the Gcode file, which will be created in the OM when the Gcode file is run.
+See [Object Model documentation](/User_manual/RepRapFirmware/Object_Model#job-information-and-custom-object-model-keys){target=_blank}.

 # Examples of use

 Some examples using meta Gcode are listed below.
-There are also many examples and discussions on the [meta Gcode section of the forum](https://forum.duet3d.com/category/34/gcode-meta-commands).
+There are also many examples and discussions on the [meta Gcode section of the forum](https://forum.duet3d.com/category/34/gcode-meta-commands){target=_blank}.

 <details>
 <summary>Using conditional GCode commands in bed.g to calibrate a delta printer</summary>